george0st/qgate-model/README.md

 The supported sources/targets for realization (✅ done, ✔ in-progress, ❌ planned), see
 the definition `/spec/targets/` in projects (see specification in JSON files):
  - ✅ Redis, ✅ MySQL, ✅ Postgres, ✅ Kafka
- - ✅ Parquet, ✅ CSV
+ - ✅ Pandas, ✅ Parquet, ✅ CSV

 ## Meta-Model